-Clinical development involves a lengthy, complex and expensive process, with an uncertain outcome, and the results of preclinical studies and early-stage clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
+Clinical development involves a lengthy, complex and expensive process, with an uncertain outcome, and the results of preclinical studies and early-stage clinical trials of our therapeutic candidates may not be predictive of the results of later-stage clinical trials.

-To obtain the requisite regulatory approvals to commercialize any product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our product candidates are safe and effective in humans.
-Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
+To obtain the requisite regulatory approvals to commercialize any therapeutic candidates, we must demonstrate through extensive preclinical studies and clinical trials that our therapeutic candidates are safe and effective in humans.
+Clinical trials are expensive and can take many years to complete, and its outcome is inherently uncertain.
 In particular, the general approach for FDA approval of a new drug is dispositive data from two well-controlled, Phase 3 clinical trials of the relevant drug in the relevant patient population.
 Phase 3 clinical trials typically involve hundreds of patients, have significant costs and take years to complete.
-A product candidate can fail at any stage of testing, even after observing promising signals of activity in earlier preclinical studies or clinical trials.
-The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
+A therapeutic candidate can fail at any stage of testing, even after observing promising signals of activity in earlier preclinical studies or clinical trials.
+The results of preclinical studies and early clinical trials of our therapeutic candidates may not be predictive of the results of later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed.
-There is typically an extremely high rate of attrition from the failure of product candidates proceeding through clinical trials.
-Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
+There is typically an extremely high rate of attrition from the failure of therapeutic candidates proceeding through clinical trials.
+Therapeutic candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the biotechnology and biopharmaceutical industries have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
-Most product candidates that commence clinical trials are never approved as therapeutic products, and there can be no assurance that any of our future clinical trials will ultimately be successful or support further clinical development of TTX-MC138 or any of our other product candidates.
-Product candidates that appear promising in the early phases of development may fail to reach the market for several reasons, including:
+Most therapeutic candidates that commence clinical trials are never approved as therapeutic products, and there can be no assurance that any of our future clinical trials will ultimately be successful or support further clinical development of TTX-MC138 or any of our other therapeutic candidates.
+Therapeutic candidates that appear promising in the early phases of development may fail to reach the market for several reasons, including:

-- preclinical studies or clinical trials may show the product candidates to be less effective than expected (e.g., a clinical trial could fail to meet its primary endpoint(s)) or to have unacceptable side effects or toxicities; - failure to establish clinical endpoints that applicable regulatory authorities would consider clinically meaningful; - failure to receive the necessary regulatory approvals; - manufacturing costs, formulation issues, pricing or reimbursement issues, or other factors that make a product candidate uneconomical; and - the proprietary rights of others and their competing products and technologies that may prevent one of our product candidates from being commercialized.
+- preclinical studies or clinical trials may show the therapeutic candidates to be less effective than expected (e.g., a clinical trial could fail to meet its primary endpoint(s)) or to have unacceptable side effects or toxicities; - failure to establish clinical endpoints that applicable regulatory authorities would consider clinically meaningful; - failure to receive the necessary regulatory approvals; - manufacturing costs, formulation issues, pricing or reimbursement issues, or other factors that make a therapeutic candidate uneconomical; and - the proprietary rights of others and their competing products and technologies that may prevent one of our therapeutic candidates from being commercialized.

 In addition, differences in trial design between early-stage clinical trials and later-stage clinical trials make it difficult to extrapolate the results of earlier clinical trials to later clinical trials.
-Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in clinical trials have nonetheless failed to obtain marketing approval of their products.
+Our FIH clinical trial is designed as a single dose trial, the purpose of which is to demonstrate safety and proof of delivery of TTX-MC138 to metastatic lesions.
+This design is not meant or expected to produce efficacy signals or that TTX-MC138 reaches into metastatic tumor cells although these may occur.
+Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their therapeutic candidates performed satisfactorily in clinical trials have nonetheless failed to obtain marketing approval of their products.